List of unproduced films based on Marvel Comics imprints publications: Kick-Ass 3

 After the release of Kick-Ass 2, Millar stated that the third film is "in the pipeline".
 While at a press junket for Godzilla in May 2014, Taylor-Johnson stated that he was still up for a third film but he was not contracted for it.
 In the same month, Christopher Mintz-Plasse revealed he had not heard anything but expressed doubt that a third film would happen due to the second installment's disappointing box office performance.
 In June, Chloë Grace Moretz echoed her co-stars' sentiments when asked about Kick-Ass 3, expressing the hope for the film.
-She also cited the second film's lower box office gross as the key obstacle to the third chapter being produced and suggested file sharing was a factor: "The hard thing is if fans want a third movie, they’ve got to go buy the ticket to go see the movie.
+She also cited the second film's lower box office gross as the key obstacle to the third chapter being produced and suggested file sharing was a factor: "The hard thing is if fans want a third movie, they've got to go buy the ticket to go see the movie.
 It was like the second most pirated movie of the year, so if you want a movie to be made into a second, a third, a fourth and a fifth, go buy a ticket.
 Don't pirate it".
 In June 2018, Matthew Vaughn announced his intention to set up Marv Studios, under which banner he will produce a reboot of the Kick-Ass series.

 Hit-Girl prequel

 In August 2014, Chloë Grace Moretz reiterated her previous statements and said "sadly, I think I'm done with Hit-Girl".
 In January 2015, Millar revealed to IGN that there was a planned Hit-Girl film with Gareth Evans directing but was cancelled.
 In February, Matthew Vaughn, who directed the first film, spoke optimistically about a "Hit-Girl" prequel: "If that happens, I'm pretty sure I can persuade Aaron and Chloe to come back and finish the story of Kick-Ass".
 Vaughn reiterated this in June about working on a prequel on how Hit-Girl and Big Daddy became superheroes and plans to make Kick-Ass 3 after.
-Since then, talks of any prequel have ceased.

 Nemesis

 The rights to make a Nemesis film were optioned by 20th Century Fox.
 Tony Scott was set to direct it before his death, in conjunction with his Scott Free production company.
 In August 2010, Joe Carnahan was working on the screenplay for the film.
 Carnahan was confirmed as the director a few years later, writing the script with his brother Matthew Carnahan.
 In December, Carnahan announced via Twitter that he was working on the screenplay for the film.
 In October 2013, Mark Millar reportedly had seen the script for Nemesis and had given praise to Joe and Matthew's take on his comic book character, stating that the film would be "massive".
 Millar later said that Carnahan's script was complete in February 2015, and that if Kingsman: The Secret Service did well at the box office, the film would start filming that year.
 In August, Warner Bros acquired the rights to adapt the film.
-Since then, there have been no further development news.
+In May 2021, Millar revealed that Emerald Fennell had written the latest draft of the screenplay.